 The great thing about having kids, whether they are a newborn or a teenager, is that they keep you busy.
 Regardless how discouraged or irate you are feeling, you still have to breastfeed, do laundry, read books at bedtime and tuck little ones in.
 Even when the political rhetoric reaches an all time low, you still have to drive the carpool, show up for work and wash the dishes.

 Kids also bring you back to soothing rituals.
 Yesterday I was in my favorite grocery store, Central Market, when I spotted a big display of $2.49 chocolate Advent calendars.
 They had the same colorful Santa-themed prints on them that they have had for the last five years.
 My face lit up.
 We still have a few weeks before the start of December, but I bounced over to the display and bought five.
 Two for my boys, and three for anyone else I can bestow them on.
 Yes, the chocolates are tiny and crappy, but my kids really, really look forward to opening a chocolate surprise for 24 mornings in December.
 It is these small traditions, these tiny pleasures that keep us going when we feel defeated.
 Seek out your family rituals and routines.
 Find peace in the sameness of your days and years.

-4. Choose a Couple Actions or Causes to Focus Your Energy On
+4. Choose A Couple of Actions or Causes to Focus Your Energy On